Who is this article for?

 |j||User attributes||Displays user attributes synced from your provisioning provider, including Department, Title, Location, and Manager.
 If your Code42 environment does not use provisioning, these attributes do not appear and cannot be added manually.|

-If the user is on the Departing Employees list, displays the date entered for the employee's departure.
+If the user is on the Departing watchlist, displays the date entered for the employee's departure.
 If no date was entered, no value is listed.

 Provides a place for you to enter notes about the case.